Hans Globke: Adolf Eichmann

 In June 2006, it was announced that the Adenauer Government had informed the CIA of the location of Adolf Eichmann in March 1958.
 However, according to US historian Timothy Naftali, through contacts at the highest level, it had also ensured that the CIA did not use that knowledge.
 Neither the federal government nor the CIA passed the new information on to the Israeli government.
 Naftali suggested that Adenauer had wanted to prevent pressure on Globke.
-When Eichmann was captured and taken to be tried in Israel, Adenauer sent the German-Jewish journalist Rolf Vogel as an emissary, to influence the Eichmann trial in Jerusalem, in the one of the most sensitive diplomatic and intelligence operations of West Germany.
+When Eichmann was captured and taken to be tried in Israel, made possible by an unofficial tip-off by the Hessian Attorney General Fritz Bauer, Adenauer sent the German-Jewish journalist Rolf Vogel as an emissary, to influence the Eichmann trial in Jerusalem, in one of the most sensitive diplomatic and intelligence operations of West Germany.
 The fact that Vogel was specially commissioned into the BND provides an indication of the sensitivity of the operation.
 Vogel met with David Ben-Gurion to present a letter from Adenauer.
-Ben-Gurion informed Vogel that of the hundred names that Eichmann was queried on, Globke's was not mentioned..
+Ben-Gurion informed Vogel that of the hundred names that Eichmann was queried on, Globke's was not mentioned.
 Vogel immediately returned to Germany and contacted Adenauer to confirm that Globke was in the clear.